 Partners removed close to 70,000 cubic yards of sediment—enough to fill more than 20 Olympic-sized swimming pools.
 This reopened more than 8.5 miles of Butano Creek to migrating fish.
 The sediment was then used to fill in the deep trenches in Pescadero Marsh that had been releasing oxygen-depleted water and worsening the fish kills.

 In addition, partners removed much of the sediment built up beneath Pescadero Creek Road bridge.
 Clearance between the creek and the bridge increased from just six inches to nearly nine feet.
 The sediment removal will not prevent all flooding from occurring.
 However, it is estimated to significantly reduce the frequency and duration of flooding in the town during small and medium-sized storms.

 Looking to the Future

 With post-project monitoring over the next few years, NOAA and partners expect to see decreases in flooding and fewer fish kills.
 Long-term, partners hope that endangered coho salmon—absent from Butano Creek for decades—may be able to return.
+In November 2020, NOAA and partners released 10,000 juvenile coho salmon into Pescadero Creek.
 NOAA Fisheries scientists estimate that, under the right conditions, Butano Creek and the rest of the Pescadero Creek watershed could support up to 2,300 spawning adult coho salmon.